mattja/tvb-documentation/manuals/UserGuide/UserGuide-Tutorial_Complex_Stimulus.rst

 	frequency 	0.1
 	============    ======

-  - Click on View Stimulus Progress
+  - Click on `Edit Focal Points and View`

   - Select 10 focal nodes on the right hemisphere.